Layman's Guide to Acoustics: What you need to know

 Thickness and density of a product are two factors used in calculating the NRC.
 Ranking surfaces from 0 to 1.0, a ranking of “0” indicates a complete lack of absorption, while a ranking of “1.0” means perfect absorption.
 For example, if the NRC is 0.70 this means that 70% of the sound waves entering into the material will be captured and converted, while 30% will reflect back out of the material into the room.

-Sabin - Calculating Sound Quality
+Calculating Sound Quality - Sabin

 Sabin is a scientific term for a unit of measurement of sound absorption.
 It measures how well one square metre (or square foot) of any surface texture in a room is able to absorb sound reflections.
 This is useful when calculating the sound quality in the room as it provides context.

-NRC vs Sabin
+Calculating Sound Absorption - NRC vs Sabin

 These two methods of calculating sound absorption are often confused – however a Sabin is calculated by adding the known absorption coefficients in the room.
 Therefore the higher the NRC values and quantity of material, the higher the Sabin count will be, which will signal slower sound reflections, lower background noise and a more controlled acoustic environment.